 |Boschetti et al. 2015 (43)||32||Crohn’s||Faecal calprotectin vs. serum calprotectin||ELISA||Spearman: R2 (P)||R2=0.18 (P=0.50)||12,700±6,500 ng/mL|

 *, patients <18 years old [median age 13 years (7–17 years)].
 ICC, intra-class correlation; IQR, interquartile range; CI, confidence interval.

 We express thanks to Katrin Ritter (DIfE) for her technical assistance and Human Study Centre (DIfE) for data collection and logistics.
 Special thanks to Manuela Bergmann for leading the data generation, to Silke Navia Fruth and Herbert Piechot for their assistance with biosample management, and to Ellen Kohlsdorf for data management.
 Finally, thanks to all EPIC-Potsdam participants for contributing to the study.

 Ethical Statement: The authors are accountable for all aspects of the work in ensuring that questions related to the accuracy or integrity of any part of the work are appropriately investigated and resolved.
+The study was conducted in accordance with the Declaration of Helsinki (as revised in 2013).
 The Ethics Committee of the Medical Association of Brandenburg approved the study procedures.
 Written informed consent was obtained from all participants.